256dpi/fire/DESIGN.md

 The `Controller` type is a type that is instantiated by the user to configure a single unit of logic abstraction.
 The constructor less design allows the adding of more knobs and switches in the future without generating churn.
-The controller instances are then provided to the `Manager` that provides no configuration and is created using an constructor.
+The controller instances are then provided to the `Manager` that provides little configuration and is created using an constructor.
 While the `Controller` has no public methods the `Manager` provides public methods to control the execution of the logic.